arulkolla/website/input/blog.2023-09-28.Explorers_of_Sky_shook_me_to_my_core.md

 <iframe  width="560"  height="315"  src="https://www.youtube-nocookie.com/embed/mH_Zl2Rgl5M"  title="YouTube video player"  frameborder="0"  allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture"  allowfullscreen></iframe>

 I never knew what being "choked up" meant before listening to this song.
 Now I do.
+I can't listen to this song without my throat tightening.
+And I can't imagine anything else that *physically* impacted me in such a way.

 The song is so hauntingly beautiful, and the way it blends a gentle, soft melody with sweeping, powerful tones is unmatched.
 I really don't know how to describe it to anyone who hasn't played the game, but the song is so unbelievably somber yet hopeful.
 It captures the *feeling* you feel at the end of the game so incredibly well.